 A good time to visit is September and October when there are less cruise ships in port, but the waters are still warm enough to swim.
 I visited the second time in September and it was still pleasent weather although a week later the weather had turned in Croatia and started raining and got cooler.
 The main season for Croatia ends mid September so things were starting to close during my trip in Croatia.

-I visited in May and it was sunny and warn tshirt weather.
+I visited in May and beginning of September and it was sunny and warn tshirt weather.
 I did a boat trip and people went swimming in the water they said it was cold but soon warmed up when they were swimming, they were a lot braver than me.
 I just dipped my toes in but when I go in September I will try the swimming.

 It might even be cool to visit Dubrovnik at Christmas.
 It won’t be sunbathing weather, but they have Christmas festivities which look fun, I love Christmas and would like to be somewhere else to see how they celebrate.

 If you are in Dubrovnik over night or later in the evening you will get to see how pretty the old town is lit up at night.

 The local currency is the Croatian Kuna (HRK) you can find the current exchange rate here it was about £1 to 8.25hrk when I visited.